omerlevyk/OmerLevyk/README.md

 ## Hi there 👋, my name is Omer
 #### I am a CS student and a programmer
 I really enjoy learning new languages and framework as well as deepening and Improving my knowledge.
-I also injoy getting me hands dirty in algorithm structure and problom-solving.
+I also enjoy getting me hands dirty in algorithm structure and problem-solving.

 ## Skills
 -	🍕 C, C++